Why not just work an extra year?

 Let’s face it, the closer you get to your 85 factor, the more appealing retirement will likely be.
-Working an extra year to make up for your leave may be the last thing you want to do by then.
+Working an extra year to make up for your time off may be the last thing you want to do by then.
 Here are a few things to keep in mind:

-Consider paying for your entire leave to maintain your retirement goal.
+- Consider paying for all your time off to maintain your retirement goal.

-Paying for your leave will increase your service credit.
+- Paying for your leave or reduced workload will increase your service credit.
 The more service credit you have, the bigger your pension.

-You can pay for a leave up to five years from when your leave ended, but no later than the month before your pension starts.
+- You can pay for a leave or reduced workload up to five years from when it ended, but no later than the month before your pension starts.
 If retirement is around the corner for you, it’s a good idea to begin paying early to avoid delays in processing your pension application.